Rangi Chase (rugby league, born 1918): Whanganui rugby

 By 1936 Chase was well established in the Huia side and played at fullback in their early season match with Utiki on 16 May.
-Utiki won 9 to 3, with Rangi's older brother Tommy Chase also playing but he (Tommy) “failed to reveal his true form”.
+Utiku won 9 to 3, with Rangi's older brother Tommy Chase also playing but he (Tommy) "failed to reveal his true form".
 On 13 June Rangi scored 2 tries for Huia against Mangaweka at Taihape in a 21–21 loss.
-His brother Tommy missed some easy conversions but “nevertheless played an excellent game as did also his brother, Rangi Chase, who was outstanding and scored two fine tries”.
+His brother Tommy missed some easy conversions but "nevertheless played an excellent game as did also his brother, Rangi Chase, who was outstanding and scored two fine tries".
 He had another disallowed for a forward pass.
-His first try came after the backs got “in motion and he made a determined run which carried him over”.
-His second came when “Payne, Raukawa, T. Chase, and R. Chase handled a bright movement culminating in a try for R. Chase” however he failed to convert it and the chance to win the match was missed.
+His first try came after the backs got "in motion and he made a determined run which carried him over".
+His second came when "Payne, Raukawa, T. Chase, and R. Chase handled a bright movement culminating in a try for R. Chase" however he failed to convert it and the chance to win the match was missed.

-On the morning of 24 June a personal note appeared in the Whanganui Chronicle stating that “Messrs.
-Tommy and Rangi Chase, J. Raukawa, and Wereta, left Taihape yesterday morning for Waitara to play for the Whanganui Māori rugby team against Taranaki Māori [team] for the Tuera Shield.”
+On the morning of 24 June a personal note appeared in the Whanganui Chronicle stating that "Messrs.
+Tommy and Rangi Chase, J. Raukawa, and Wereta, left Taihape yesterday morning for Waitara to play for the Whanganui Māori rugby team against Taranaki Māori [team] for the Tuera Shield."
 The Tuera Shield is still played for today after being first played for in 1896.
 Taranaki Māori won by 18 to 9 at Waitara.
 On 1 July Chase played for Taihape against Rangitikei.
 He was at five eighth in the place of Tommy, who was injured in the Whanganui Māori match, and scored 2 tries in a 27–6 win.
-Rangi “was outstanding, especially on attack, and scored two excellent tries”, he “was the star player in the Taihape rearguard and will doubtless retain his place in the Taihape representative team”.
+Rangi "was outstanding, especially on attack, and scored two excellent tries", he "was the star player in the Taihape rearguard and will doubtless retain his place in the Taihape representative team".
 A week later he scored another try for Huia in a 8–6 win over Old Boys.
 Chase then played for Taihape at five eighth against Whanganui Metropolitan on 18 July and scored a try once more.
 The match was for the Pownall Trophy and his brother Tommy was in the three-quarters.
 Whanganui won the match 34–14 at Spriggens Park to retain the trophy.
-It was said that of the Taihape backs “Chase was undoubtedly the best.
-In fact he was the only back showing representative form… he made several tricky openings for Taihape, but lack of support of the right type brought most of them to failure”.
-His try came “as the result of a quick stab-kick and a clever gather in”.
+It was said that of the Taihape backs "Chase was undoubtedly the best.
+In fact he was the only back showing representative form… he made several tricky openings for Taihape, but lack of support of the right type brought most of them to failure".
+His try came "as the result of a quick stab-kick and a clever gather in".